-GAP represented approximately 14% of Gross Written Premium in 2017 (2016: 17%).
+GAP represented approximately 16% of Gross Written Premium in 2018 (2017: 14%).
 It is currently only underwritten in the UK and all of the business is administered by MICL's sister company, Car Care Plan Limited (CCPL).
 MICL has access to all transactional data in a timely manner.
-Risk premiums grew in 2017 by £0.2 million (2016: £1.2million) to £2.7 million (2016: £2.5million).
-2017 profitability on business written in 2017 and prior years reduced to a small underwriting deficit of £0.4million due to a combination of factors, which increased frequency and severity.
-This was in line with the business forecast.
-The average period on risk in 2017 was 39 months (2016: 37 months).
+Risk premiums grew in 2018 by £3.1 million (2017: £0.2million) to £5.8 million (2017: £2.7million).
+2018 produced an underwriting deficit due to a combination of factors, which increased frequency and severity.
+The average period on risk in 2018 was 38 months (2017: 39 months).

 MICL has seen a change in the profile of the portfolio which in previous years had been largely based on a sizeable manufacturer programme.
 By 2016 the mix had moved to a number of large dealer group programmes and an open market product.
 The risk characteristics of GAP insurance are low frequency, high (relative) value.
 Severity is higher than warranty but low compared to motor insurance total loss settlements, and risk premiums are therefore significantly lower than for warranty.
-In 2017 MICL made an underwriting loss on GAP (2016: Small surplus) and the performance was influenced by a number of key market trends:
+In 2018 MICL made an underwriting loss on GAP and the performance continued to be influenced by a number of key market trends:

-- Number of vehicle miles driven, increasing frequency to pre-recession levels; - Higher retail prices and flat residuals, increasing severity; - Partial refunds and dealer guaranteed commissions reducing premium funding; - Increasing use of Personal Contract Purchase; - Increasing cancellation rates; and - Increasing market share of motor insurers who do not provide a replacement vehicle for new cars in the first year.
+- Number of vehicle miles driven, increasing frequency to pre-recession levels; - Higher retail prices and flat residuals, increasing severity; - Partial refunds and dealer guaranteed commissions reducing premium funding; - Increasing use of Personal Contract Purchase; - Younger drivers driving newer/higher specification cars, often on the back of attractive PCP offers; - Increasing cancellation rates; and - Increasing market share of motor insurers who do not provide a replacement vehicle for new cars in the first year.